 In the early 1900s a German scientist, Georg Zuelzer found that injecting the pancreatic extract into patients could help control their diabetes.

 In 1910, it was discovered by Sir Edward Albert Sharpey-Schafer, that diabetes resulted from a lack of insulin.
-He named the chemical responsible for regulating blood sugar as insulin after the Latin word “insula” which means island, referring to the insulin-producing Islets of Langerhans in the pancreas.
+He named the chemical responsible for regulating blood sugar insulin after the Latin word “insula” which means island, referring to the insulin-producing Islets of Langerhans in the pancreas.

 A physician from Ontario Canada, Frederick Banting came up with the idea to use insulin to treat diabetes in 1920.
 He and his colleagues began animal experiments testing his theory.